-Streets of Rage, also known in Japanese as Bare Knuckle: Ikari no Tekken, is a beat 'em up game developed and published by Sega in 1991 for the Mega Drive/Genesis.
+Streets of Rage is a beat 'em up game developed and published by Sega in 1991 for the Mega Drive/Genesis.
+The game is also known in Japanese as Bare Knuckle: Ikari no Tekken.

 The story focuses on the three main characters, cops who witnessed how the city got out of control due to the mafias.
 As a result, the three young men proposed an initiative to restore peace to the town.
 However, their boss stopped them.
 Seeing that both he and most of his colleagues are bought by the criminals, they decide to abandon the force and begin a suicide mission in which, with their fists and feet alone, they try to stop Mr. X, the leader of the thugs.

 Despite not moving away from the classic style of beat 'em up games, Streets of Rage has specific characteristics peculiar to the saga.
 Firstly, all the characters know martial arts, so apart from the typical fists and flying kicks can also do things like locks or even make a suplex to an enemy.
 Moreover, the protagonists can stop the game and receive help from an allied policeman.
 This guy will support the player and attack the enemies with heavy weapons.